 Injection site reactionsCompared to placebo, patients with rheumatic diseases treated with Enbrel had a significantly higher incidence of injection site reactions (36% vs. 9%).
 Injection site reactions usually occurred in the first month.
 Mean duration was approximately 3 to 5 days.
 No treatment was given for the majority of injection site reactions in the Enbrel treatment groups, and the majority of patients who were given treatment received topical preparations, such as corticosteroids, or oral antihistamines.
 Additionally, some patients developed recall injection site reactions characterised by a skin reaction at the most recent site of injection, along with the simultaneous appearance of injection site reactions at previous injection sites.
 These reactions were generally transient and did not recur with treatment.In controlled trials in patients with plaque psoriasis, approximately 13.6% of patients treated with Enbrel developed injection site reactions compared with 3.4% of placebo-treated patients during the first 12 weeks of treatment.

 Serious infectionsIn placebo-controlled trials, no increase in the incidence of serious infections (fatal, life-threatening, or requiring hospitalisation or intravenous antibiotics) was observed.
 Serious infections occurred in 6.3% of rheumatoid arthritis patients treated with Enbrel for up to 48 months.
 These included abscess (at various sites), bacteraemia, bronchitis, bursitis, cellulitis, cholecystitis, diarrhoea, diverticulitis, endocarditis (suspected), gastroenteritis, hepatitis B, herpes zoster, leg ulcer, mouth infection, osteomyelitis, otitis, peritonitis, pneumonia, pyelonephritis, sepsis, septic arthritis, sinusitis, skin infection, skin ulcer, urinary tract infection, vasculitis, and wound infection.
 In the 2-year active-controlled study where patients were treated with either Enbrel alone, methotrexate alone or Enbrel in combination with methotrexate, the rates of serious infections were similar among the treatment groups.
 However, it cannot be excluded that the combination of Enbrel with methotrexate could be associated with an increase in the rate of infections.There were no differences in rates of infection among patients treated with Enbrel and those treated with placebo for plaque psoriasis in placebo-controlled trials of up to 24 weeks duration.
 Serious infections experienced by Enbrel-treated patients included cellulitis, gastroenteritis, pneumonia, cholecystitis, osteomyelitis, gastritis, appendicitis, Streptococcal fasciitis, myositis, septic shock, diverticulitis and abscess.
 In the double-blind and open-label psoriatic arthritis trials, 1 patient reported a serious infection (pneumonia).Serious and fatal infections have been reported during use of Enbrel; reported pathogens include bacteria, mycobacteria (including tuberculosis), viruses and fungi.
 Some have occurred within a few weeks after initiating treatment with Enbrel in patients who have underlying conditions (e.g., diabetes, congestive heart failure, history of active or chronic infections) in addition to their rheumatoid arthritis (see section 4.4).
-Enbrel treatment may increase mortality in patients with established sepsis.Opportunistic infections have been reported in association with Enbrel, including invasive fungal, parasitic (including protozoal) and bacterial (including Listeria and Legionella), and atypical mycobacterial infections.
+Enbrel treatment may increase mortality in patients with established sepsis.Opportunistic infections have been reported in association with Enbrel, including invasive fungal, parasitic (including protozoal), viral (including herpes zoster), bacterial (including Listeria and Legionella), and atypical mycobacterial infections.
 In a pooled data set of clinical trials, the overall incidence of opportunistic infections was 0.09% for the 15,402 subjects who received Enbrel.
 The exposure-adjusted rate was 0.06 events per 100 patient-years.
 In postmarketing experience, approximately half of all of the case reports of opportunistic infections worldwide were invasive fungal infections.
-The most commonly reported invasive fungal infections were Pneumocystis and Aspergillus.
+The most commonly reported invasive fungal infections included Candida, Pneumocystis, Aspergillus, and Histoplasma.
 Invasive fungal infections accounted for more than half of the fatalities amongst patients who developed opportunistic infections.
 The majority of the reports with a fatal outcome were in patients with Pneumocystis pneumonia, unspecified systemic fungal infections, and aspergillosis (see section 4.4).

 AutoantibodiesAdult patients had serum samples tested for autoantibodies at multiple timepoints.
 Of the rheumatoid arthritis patients evaluated for antinuclear antibodies (ANA), the percentage of patients who developed new positive ANA (≥1:40) was higher in patients treated with Enbrel (11%) than in placebo-treated patients (5%).
 The percentage of patients who developed new positive anti-double-stranded DNA antibodies was also higher by radioimmunoassay (15% of patients treated with Enbrel compared to 4% of placebo-treated patients) and by Crithidia luciliae assay (3% of patients treated with Enbrel compared to none of placebo-treated patients).
 The proportion of patients treated with Enbrel who developed anticardiolipin antibodies was similarly increased compared to placebo-treated patients.
 The impact of long-term treatment with Enbrel on the development of autoimmune diseases is unknown.There have been rare reports of patients, including rheumatoid factor positive patients, who have developed other autoantibodies in conjunction with a lupus-like syndrome or rashes that are compatible with subacute cutaneous lupus or discoid lupus by clinical presentation and biopsy.